Your direct line to making a difference for Whitworth students

 Annually, the Whitworth Phonathon's main goal is to raise more than $200,000 in unrestricted gifts for The Whitworth Fund.
 We couldn't be more grateful for the generous support we receive from Whitworth donors like you on an annual basis.

-Our final count was $222,019.71, which puts us over our goal of $201,000.
+Our goal this year is to raise $200,000 in gifts and pledges.
 Given the challenging economic climate of the past few years, we are especially grateful to all of the alumni, parents, grandparents, friends, and members of the senior class who continue to help us stay strong and further the mission of Whitworth University.
-Whether or not you made a gifrt, we've loved hearing from you this year!
+Whether or not you made a gift, we'd love to hear from you this year!

 Please note that your application requires a current résumé.
 Minimum qualifications include verbal and written mastery of the English language, excellent communication skills, a positive attitude about Whitworth and a strong sense of professionalism in representing the university.
 Applicants must be current Whitworth students.